Forming and Exploring Habitable Worlds

 Diverse Leaders and Sustaining Funding.

 The proposed and optional two to three night retreat / short-course at the conclusion of the meeting is presently envisaged to be held at the charitable trust of Gartmore House, which is sited in the beautiful and peaceful countryside of Stirlingshire with its dark skies or those interested in stargazing.
 Approximately 45 people shall be accommodated on a first-come, first-served basis in the main house.
+The main house includes broad corridors and a lift to support accessibility.

 This optional short-course will address approaches to raising and sustaining funding, and shall help to foster new international partnerships.
 The retreat will also feature a workshop for researchers to explore potential career pathways through informal discussions and presentations with diverse leaders in the planetary sciences.